Millhaven Institution: Popular culture

 The song "38 Years Old" by The Tragically Hip refers to an escape from the prison.
-The opening lines of the song say "12 men broke loose in '73, from Millhaven Maximum Security."
+The opening lines of the song are "12 men broke loose in '73, from Millhaven Maximum Security."
 There was such an escape in 1972.
-The lyrics of the song were changed to '73 to rhyme with "maximum security", and there were 14 escapees not 12.
+The lyrics of the song were changed to '73 to rhyme with "maximum security", and there were 14 escapees, not 12.
 The remainder of the song is fiction.

 The track "Caller Go Ahead" on Canadian performer Bruce McCulloch's 2002 comedy album Drunk Baby Project features a caller on a sports radio show who is not able to watch televised games while at Millhaven.

 Stephen Reid (bank robber of The Stopwatch Gang fame) stated that he was told by an aboriginal inmate whilst incarcerated at Millhaven in 1971 that it was built on a native burial ground.
 This meant the prison would be forever cursed, and a place of turmoil.